 By living below your means each and every day, you are able to easier withstand a job loss or medical difficulty.

 Save for Big Purchases

 Obviously, if you are living below your means each and every month, you can’t afford to buy a new couch or replace the furnace in your house.
 That is where sinking funds come into play.

-A rainy day fund helps you live below your means because instead of financing bigger purchases or go into debt, you are able to pay in cash.
+A rainy day fund helps you live below your means because instead of financing bigger purchases or going into debt, you are able to pay in cash.
 Simply put, it is the best way to take care of your finances first.

 How to Live Below Your Means

 Is it better to live below your means?
 Yes and will tell you exactly how to make it happen.